Y0Coss/docs-fork/pages/web_cloud/domains/dns_zone_dkim/guide.en-us.md

 >
 > @api {v1} /email/exchange POST /email/exchange/{organizationName}/service/{exchangeService}/domain/{domainName}/dkim/{selectorName}/enable

-- `domainName`: Enter the domain name attached to your Exchange service. <br>
+- `organizationName`: Enter the name of your Exchange platform, which is in the form of "hosted-zz111111-1" or "private-zz11111-1". <br>
 - `selectorName`: Enter the name of the selector you want to switch to. <br>
-- `organizationName`: Enter the name of your Exchange service, which is in the form of "hosted-zz111111-1" or "private-zz11111-1". <br>
+- `exchangeService`: Enter the name of your Exchange platform, which is in the form of "hosted-zz111111-1" or "private-zz11111-1". <br>
-- `exchangeService`: Enter the name of your Exchange service, which is in the form of "hosted-zz111111-1" or "private-zz11111-1". <br>
+- `domainName`: Enter the domain name attached to your Exchange platform. <br>

 After switching to the new selector, keep the old one for 7 days before deleting it and creating a new one.